MatthewL246/pretendo-docker/README.md

 3. Run the initial setup script (`./setup.sh`) and follow its instructions.
    - **Note:** This will take some time to build the required Docker images, and it will use up to 8GB of bandwidth to download images.
+   - You might need to run it with `sudo` if you are using the Docker Engine on Linux.
    - After initial setup, use `docker compose up -d` to start the containers.
    - You might need to re-run the setup script if this repo is updated with more servers.